linkeddatacenter/ezclassifier.com/content/en/about/index.md

 ---
-title: About Goldydocs
+title: About EZClassifier
 linkTitle: About
-menu: {main: {weight: 10}}
+menu: {main: {weight: 90}}
 ---

-{{% blocks/cover title="About Goldydocs" image_anchor="bottom" height="auto" %}}
+{{% blocks/cover title="About EZClassifier" image_anchor="bottom" height="auto" %}}

-A sample site using the Docsy Hugo theme.
 {.mt-5}

 {{% /blocks/cover %}}

 {{% blocks/lead %}}

-Goldydocs is a sample site using the [Docsy](https://github.com/google/docsy) Hugo theme that shows what it can do and provides you with a template site structure.
-It’s designed for you to clone and edit as much as you like.
-See the different sections of the documentation and site for more ideas.
+EZClassifier is a general-purpose is a service provided by [LinkedData.Center](https://linkeddata.center)

+For pricing, POC and more info please contact us at enrico@linkeddata.center or send a message (telegram or whatsapp) to +393356382949

 {{% /blocks/lead %}}

-{{% blocks/section %}}

-# This is another section
-{.text-center}

-{{% /blocks/section %}}

-{{% blocks/section %}}

-# This is another section
-{.text-center}

-{{% /blocks/section %}}